pchudzik/blog.pchudzik.com/content/post/2017/batch-processing.md

 interfaces (note that it is more complicated than plain JPA, but it is still worth considering when you decide to use [StatelessSession](http://docs.jboss.org/hibernate/orm/5.2/javadocs/org/hibernate/StatelessSession.html)).
-StatelessSession will detach any entity right after fetch (if it's what you want).
+StatelessSession will detach any entity right after a fetch (if it's what you want).
 It might come in handy when all you need to do is read data.

-When it comes to hibernate there are a lot configuration switches which will allow you to [control things](https://docs.jboss.org/hibernate/orm/5.2/userguide/html_single/Hibernate_User_Guide.html#batch).
+When it comes to hibernate there are a lot of configuration switches which will allow you to [control things](https://docs.jboss.org/hibernate/orm/5.2/userguide/html_single/Hibernate_User_Guide.html#batch).

 ## Spring-data